silvercircle/symbols.nvim/README.md

 ## Features

 - **Listing Symbols** - duh.
-Uses LSP servers and treesitter parsers which have to be configured by the user.
+Uses LSP servers and Treesitter parsers which have to be configured by the user.
 - **Fuzzy Search** - fuzzy search symbols directly from the sidebar
 - **Preview Window** - glance at the code before committing to your next action.